ministryofjustice/staff-device-dhcp-server/README.md

 This will first clear out any leases in the local database.
 We run `perfdhcp` to emulate a number of clients and multiple [DORA](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol#Operation) cycles.
 We then check how many leases have been created to ensure the server is operating as expected.
 The `dhcp_test.sh` will exit with a non zero exit code if all of the leases have not been created.

+## Container Health Checks
+To ensure that an invalid task does not get into the production ecs cluster, a boostrap script has been writen.
+This uses ```perfdhcp``` to ensure that an IP can be leased.
+If this fails, a notification will be sent to the critical notifcation topic and forwarded to developers.
+This check is not done locally.

 ## Manual Testing